Center-for-a-Livable-Future-FSSPH/COVID19_FoodSystemFunctioning_Indicators/Description and Content Overview.md

 The need for more information on how all aspects of the food system are impacted by COVID-19, and which responses are most effective, is becoming ever more apparent as the virus continues to spread throughout communities across the U.S. To be able to respond most effectively in real-time, as well as understand how to prepare and respond better in a future crisis like this, cities, non-profits, businesses, and researchers need to know how COVID-19 is impacting access, availability, affordability, and acceptability across U.S. communities.
 To the best of our knowledge, there is currently no comprehensive/ centralized data collected on these food system impacts, nor on the responses happening and evolving daily.
 Our goal in making these data publicly available is to aid response to COVID-19's impact on the food system, and provide resources to prepaer for future crises.

 ### Content
-- -insert file name- : A full list of the indicators, including metadata on each indicator
+- Data sources and metadata : A full list of the indicators, including metadata on each indicator
-- Q&A: Frequently asked questions about the data, food system resilience, terms of use etc.
+- FAQ: Frequently asked questions about the data, food system resilience, terms of use etc.
-- Food Availability: Indicators related to food availability
+- Food Availability: Data for indicators related to food availability
-- Food Afoordability: Indicators
+- Food Afoordability: Data for indicators related to food affordability
-- Food Accesibility
-- Food Acceptance

-- Data sources
+- Food Accesibility: Data for indicators related to food accessibility (physical(
+- Food Acceptance: Data for indicators realted to food a cceptance

 ### Data Sources

 ### Acknowledgements
+We'd like to thank the following individuals for their time and commitment to this project:

 ### About CLF
 Our Mission